reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

     PutRecordsResultEntry(SequenceNumber=49626569155656830268862440193775638095921386675670876178, ShardId=shardId-000000000001)])
 ```

-In this output, we can see the same `shardId` for all the records added to the stream.
-This is because we are using the same partition key for all our records, they have been put into the same shard with shardId : `shardId-000000000001`.
+In this output, we can see the same `shardId` for all the `5` records which got added to the stream which means they have all been put into the same shard with shardId: `shardId-000000000001`.
+This is because we have used the same value of partition key: `partitionKey1` for all our records.

 As mentioned before, other than the AWS SDK, we can use the Kinesis Producer Library (KPL) or the Kinesis agent for adding data to a Kinesis Data Stream:

 1. **Kinesis Producer Library (KPL)**: KPL is a library written in C++ for adding data into a Kinesis data stream.
 It runs as a child process to the main user process.
 So in case the child process stops due to an error when connecting or writing to a Kinesis Data Stream, the main process continues to run.
+Please refer to the [documentation](https://docs.aws.amazon.com/streams/latest/dev/developing-producers-with-kpl.html) for guidance on developing producer applications using the Kinesis Producer Library.

 2. **Amazon Kinesis Agent**: Kinesis Agent is a stand-alone application that we can run as an agent on Linux-based server environments such as web servers, log servers, and database servers.
 The agent continuously monitors a set of files and collects and sends new data to Kinesis Data Streams.
-Please refer to the official documentation for guidance on configuring Kinesis Agent in a Linux-based server environment.
+Please refer to the official [documentation](https://docs.aws.amazon.com/streams/latest/dev/writing-with-agents.html) for guidance on configuring Kinesis Agent in a Linux-based server environment.

 ### Data Consumption - Reading Data from Kinesis Data Streams